cs3451-f21/a3a-f21/README.md

 #### `set_fov (angle)`

 Specifies the field of view (in degrees) for perspective projection.
+Default value 90.
 You will need to convert this to the focal length d.
 You will then use this together with the eye position and the u, v, and w vectors of the eye's rotation matrix to create the eye rays.

 #### `set_eye (cx, cy, cz, lx, ly, lz,  ux, uy, uz)`

 Specifies the eye position (cx,cy,cz) in 3D coordinates along with a lookat point (lx,ly,lz) that define the position and direction the camera is looking.
 An up vector (ux, uy, uz) allows you to set the full orientation of the camera.
+Camera is at the origin, looking down the -z axis by default.

 #### `new_light (r, g, b, x, y, z)`